csc-training/sscc-cp2k/neb/README.md

-# Part 1: Nudged elastic band (NEB) calculations at PBE level of theory
+# Part 1: Nudged elastic band calculations at PBE level of theory

-The nudged elastic band method is a technique for finding the minimum energy path between two equilibrium structures.
+The nudged elastic band (NEB) method is a technique for finding the minimum energy path between two equilibrium structures.
 A discrete string of replicas (images) of the system that connect the initial (IS) and final states (FS) is created and optimized.
 A harmonic potential is included between each image in order to keep the string continuous and images equidistant.

-## Task 1 – The CP2K input structure
+## Task 1.1 – The CP2K input structure

 1. Navigate to the `./sscc-qc-inter/neb/` directory and inspect the files: